MonkmanMH/WorkInProgress/draft_blog_posts/2016-03-06-defining-data-science.md

 The other key point is that data are often messy.
 [The Quartz guide to bad data](https://github.com/Quartz/bad-data-guide) provides a rather comprehensive list of all the problems you might encounter on your road to the analysis.

 There's a whole sub-topic on tidy vs. non-tidy (different than untidy!) data (see for instance Roger Peng's [blog entry of 2016-02-17](http://simplystatistics.org/2016/02/17/non-tidy-data/).
 That's a tangent for another day.

+R is very good for pulling your data from other sources.
+There's a wealth of tools for querying SQL databases, importing Excel files (e.g. `readr`).

+There are also many tools available for effectively working with dates (date formatting is a favourite pet peeve of mine),

 #### 4. Exploratory data analysis